lupyuen/lupyuen.github.io/src/star64.md

 Insert the microSD Card into a Linux Machine.
 (Like Pinebook Pro)

-We see 4 used partitions...
+From the pic above, we see 4 used partitions...

 -   __spl__ (2 MB): For [__Secondary Program Loader__](https://github.com/u-boot/u-boot) (Why?)